Darrious/TicTacToe-Documentation/materials.markdown

 # Materials

-You will need a keyboard (prefferably with a numberpad) to play the game.
+You will need a keyboard (preferably with a numberpad) to play the game.
 You will also need an internet connection to download the game.

 <span style="color:grey">*Note: This program has only been tested on Windows OS.*</span>